flibedinsky/iatoolkit/docs/programming_guide.md

 - CSS and JS are used to:
   - Show/hide modals (adding/removing `visible` / `open` classes).
   - Populate modal content dynamically when needed.
-- All modal content can be filtered through the i18n layer, so text is localized based on the current `locale`.

 ---